PeterC66/m4ops/NotesStandardsPractices.md

 - [unpkg](https://unpkg.com/) is a fast, global content delivery network for everything on npm - it makes every npm package available in the browser
 - Beware [Memory Leaks](https://vuejs.org/v2/cookbook/avoiding-memory-leaks.html)
 - to [install a specific version](https://60devs.com/npm-install-specific-version.html) use eg npm install vuelayers@^0.11.0 --save
+- to reload not from cache use location.reload(true) - the parameter forces it to reload from the server